 - Read the story together.
 Point to words as you read them.

 - Vary the pace of your reading, as well as how loud you read.
 Changing your voice and expression for different characters can also be fun.

 - Chant or sing repetitive phrases and words together.

 - Point to things in the pictures and name them, or ask your child to name them.
 Talk about the pictures and ask your child questions – for example, ‘What do you think happens next?’ or ‘Why is the baby happy?’

 Some general tips for reading with your child

 - Make a routine, and try to share at least one book every day.

 - Be guided by your child’s interest.
 If your child wants to spend more time reading, that’s great.
-And if she sometimes wants only one book or story, that’s OK too.
+And if your child sometimes wants only one book or story, that’s OK too.